Shawna Hudson: Early life and education

 Hudson completed her undergraduate degree at Rutgers University, where she majored in sociology.
 She remained there for her graduate studies, where she became interested in public health through a sociological lens.
 Her early research looked to understand the character of television portrayals of sexuality.

 Research and career

 Hudson's career has focused on improving the United States healthcare system.
-She is particularly interested in helping those in vulnerable and underserved populations.
+She is particularly interested in helping vulnerable and underserved populations.

 Hudson leads an Agency for Healthcare Research and Quality Learning Health System Embedded Scientist Training and Research (LHS E-STaR) Center in New Jersey, which helps future generations of scientists deliver patient-centered care.
 During the COVID-19 pandemic, Hudson led a study funded by the NIH Rapid Acceleration of Diagnostics for Underserved Populations (RADxUP) initiative to improve access to COVID-19 testing for underserved populations.

 In 2024, Hudson was elected to the National Academy of Medicine.